-Stand-alone software is an application that does not come bundled with (or require another software package) in order to run.
-Essentially, it's software that can "stand on its own" without help from the Internet or another computer process.
+Stand-alone software is any software application that does not come bundled with extra software, nor does it require anything else to run.
+Essentially, it's software that can "stand on its own," without help from the internet or another computer process.

-Quicken and Microsoft Money are two examples of stand-alone software packages that don't require anything more than the operating system on your computer (whether it's Windows or another operating system).
+Examples of popular stand-alone software include Quicken and Microsoft Money.
+These two software packages don't require anything more than the basic operating system on your computer.

 Different Types of Stand-Alone Software

 Stand-alone software has certain defining characteristics.
 The following represent a few examples:

 Software that runs on its own without an internet connection: This includes anti-virus software or financial software (like Microsoft Money) that can be installed on your computer via CD, thumb drive, or internet download.
 Stand-alone anti-virus software is important because you can scan for viruses without the chance of an online virus re-infecting your computer.
 Having Microsoft Money installed on your computer means you can enter transactions at any time, without the need for an internet connection.

 Software that isn’t part of a bundle: When you buy computer accessories, such as a printer, it may come with stand-alone software that helps the accessory communicate with your computer.
 The software could serve as a full interface, such as a desktop program that works with a USB-enabled label printer.
 Or, the software might only install drivers and other files needed to get the accessory up and running.
 The opposite of this kind of stand-alone software is bundled software, or several types of software programs sold together, like the software that comes pre-installed on a new computer.

 A program that runs separately from all other computer processes: This type of program doesn’t rely on any other software to function.
 The most common example of this software type is your computer's operating system.
 While the operating system contains a large number of interrelated files, it isn't dependent on any of those files—it runs on its own without any companion software or internet connection.